 Let’s look at Naomi’s bitterness for a minute.
 She was so consumed by it (and acknowledged it) that she wanted to change her name to Mara, meaning “bitter.”
 The name Naomi, meaning “pleasant,” no longer felt like her identity.

-Names have great significance.
-They all have a meaning, and every time we say the name, we are speaking that meaning over the person.
+Names have significance.
+They all have a meaning, so every time the name is spoken, that meaning is spoken over the person too.
 For example, look at some of the different name changes in the Bible—Abram to Abraham, Sarai to Sarah, Simon to Peter, and Saul to Paul.
 They all have significance in the way the name was meant to reflect the new identity.

 When Naomi tried to claim the name Mara, she was saying that bitterness had become her new identity.